pudgereyem/blog/2020-11-18 Stocks update/index.md

 2. Multiple revenue streams
 3. Good profit margin
 4. Growing precense in the developer space
-5. Using cash at hand very well, taking many different bets as well as smart acqusitions
+5. Using cash at hand very well, taking many different bets as well as smart acquisitions

 ### Q3 Earning Reports